Howdy! Welcome to Get There Central Texas

 - Transportation to a hospital or doctor’s office following an on-the-job injury.

 Users may be reimbursed no more than 7 times per calendar year.
 Any rental car charges incurred after 24 hours will not be reimbursed.
 Reimbursement requests without a receipt cannot be honored – make sure you get a receipt from your transportation provider.
 Requests do not guarantee payment.
 Any inappropriate use of this program will be at the individual’s expense and jeopardize future eligibility for the program.
 Reimbursements are only offered while funds are available.
 The program may be changed at any time without notice.
-The Get There Central Texas Emergency Ride Home Program is administered by Movability.
+The Get There Central Texas Guaranteed Ride Home Program is administered by Movability.
 Personal information shared us will not be shared, sold, or distributed with third party organizations.
 This program is possible thanks to funding from the City of Austin.

-Emergency Ride Home Program sponsored by
+Guaranteed Ride Home Program sponsored by

 Sign up for our newsletter to get news and information about rewards